Argentine Painting since 1920

 Article of the guest columnist, María Teresa Constantín for surdelsur.com

 Evolution of Argentine painting since 1920

 From different formal and ideological angles -the artists returning to the country knew the language of European avant-garde-, the dominant taste and its arbiters, the official agencies, were contested.
 Friends of Art, an organization which sheltered new trends, was created.

-From then on, it is impossible to make up a list of artists and groups enriching Argentine painting without making an unfair omission; every trend and every search were present.
+From then on, it is impossible to make up a list of artists and groups enriching Argentine painting since 1920 without making an unfair omission; every trend and every search were present.